-The substance, which belongs to the phenols (polyphenols), was first isolated and identified in 1963 in knotweed plants (Polygonum cuspidatum).
-It is an antioxidant (oxidation inhibitor) and is present in plants and plant foods, especially in peanuts, raspberries, mulberries and also grapes.
-In the vine, resveratrol is formed in the leaves and skins of vines affected by downy mildew or botrytis, as well as under stress conditions such as UV light as a defensive reaction.
+The substance, which belongs to the phenols, was first identified in 1963 in knotweed plants.
+It is an antioxidant (oxidation inhibitor) and is present in plants or plant foods, especially in peanuts, raspberries, mulberries and also grapes.
+In grapes, resveratrol is formed in leaves and berry skins of vines affected by downy mildew or botrytis, as well as in stress conditions such as UV light as a defence reaction.
 It is a natural fungicide, so to speak.
 Such substances are also called phytoalexins.
-The resveratrol content in grapes or wines from cool and humid areas is much higher than in dry and warm areas.
-It is particularly present in the skins of dark grapes in more than five times the amount of light-coloured ones.
+The resveratrol content is much higher in grapes or wines from cool and humid regions than in dry and warm regions.
+It is especially present in the skins of dark grapes in more than five times the amount of light-coloured grapes.

 As honorary chairman of the Domäne Wachau, it is the easiest and quickest way for me to access the wein.plus encyclopaedia when I have questions.
 The certainty of receiving well-founded and up-to-date information here makes it an indispensable guide.Hans-Georg Schwarz

 Ehrenobmann der Domäne Wachau (Wachau)